About James Whitfield

 Self-Employment

 Sole trader tax, Class 2/4 National Insurance, IR35, the Construction Industry Scheme, and limited company basics.
-Having advised small businesses on tax compliance in his earlier career, James brings directly applicable knowledge to this area.

 Editorial Approach